The Mental Switch from Saving to Investing in 2025

 See?
 A great problem to have.

-This post will be published in a few parts because it’s a fairly dense topic with a lot of variance, so today, we’ll focus more on the psychological side and set the foundation for the tactical in case you’re a little skeptical of diverting money away from your precious Marcus account.
-Next time, we’ll get into the nitty-gritty: the difference between Roth and traditional accounts and prioritizing investments.
+Today, we’ll focus on the psychological side and set the foundation for the tactical in case you’re a little skeptical of diverting money away from your precious Marcus account.

-The short answer is, it depends.
-The emergency fund of a single person with low expenses, no debt, and steady income from a W2 job (me) is going to look a lot different than the emergency fund of a parent with two children who does freelance work full-time and has a mortgage.
+The emergency fund of a single person with low expenses, no debt, and steady income from a W-2 job is going to look a lot different than the emergency fund of a parent with two children who does freelance work full-time and has a mortgage.

 If you’re fully funded, it’s time to shift mental gears.